Oral Sedation dentistry katy tx

 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Echeverria, Dr. Paluk, Dr. Mohandes or Dr. Vinhas is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Dr. Echeverria, Dr. Paluk or Dr. Pirzadeh are Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”

 Advantages to patients include:

 - Treatment is completed when you are in a more relaxed mood.

 - You will have less difficulty sitting through a lengthy procedure.

 - Multiple treatments and full mouth restorations can occur at during the same visit.

 Comfortable, pain-free dentistry for the whole family in Katy, TX!
 Request an Appointment